jackie-dai/Vault-of-Knowledge/Concurrency & Transactions I.md

 ### ACID
 Atomcity: All actions in the txn happen, or don't
+	If there is an abort in the middle of the transaction, nothing is changed
 Consistency: if the DB starts out consistent, it ends up consistent at the end of the txn

 Isolation: Execution of each txn is isolated from that of others
-	how do we interweave transactions properly?
+	how do we interleave transactions properly?

 Durability: if txn commits, its effects persist
+	if we know there was a transaction, the effects of the txn remains until changed